serebrov/.emacs/emacs.md

 ```

 Also, `save-excursion` saves the current buffer, window, and frame and restores them after
-(so if the inner code jumps to another buffer, the current one will be reopend after `save-excursion`).
+(so if the inner code jumps to another buffer, the current one will be reopened after `save-excursion`).

 Alternatively, when we need to temporarily switch to another buffer, the `with-current-buffer` can be used
 to execute code and then return to the original buffer: